H-1B: Specialty Occupation

 Reference: 8 CFR 214.2(h)(8)(iii)

 If you are in a STEM-designated degree program, you may be eligible for a 24-month STEM OPT extension on top of the standard 12-month OPT period.
 This gives you up to 3 years of work authorization, which is critical because it allows you up to 3 attempts at the H-1B lottery (your employer can register you each year).
 Without STEM OPT, you only get one shot at the lottery during your 12-month OPT period.
+Additionally, as of January 17, 2025, DHS extended the cap-gap provision: if your employer files a timely H-1B petition on your behalf, your F-1 status and work authorization are automatically extended until April 1 of the relevant fiscal year (previously this only extended to October 1).

 Examples: